markuszoeller/markuszoeller.github.io/posts/2018/03/02/elastic-stack-elk-logstash-part2/index.rst

    writing this post.
 I will probably look into that at a later point in time, after I talked about |ki|.

 #.
-How do I get my *syslog*, to have a a more complete picture?
+How do I get my *syslog*, to get the bigger picture?

    There is a syslog input plugin [#syslog]_, but I couldn't get it to work yet, although the intro looks easy.
 I tried different things but have